Harry Kane: Early life

-Harry Edward Kane was born on 28 July 1993 at Whipps Cross University Hospital in Leytonstone, London, to Kim (née Hogg) and Patrick Kane and has one older brother, Charlie.
+Harry Edward Kane was born on 28 July 1993 at Whipps Cross University Hospital in Leytonstone, London, the second son of Kim (née Hogg) and Patrick Kane, and has one older brother, Charlie.
 He has Irish ancestry through his father, who was born in Galway.
-The family lived in Walthamstow before they moved to Chingford.
-Kane attended Larkswood Primary Academy until 2004, followed by Chingford Foundation School (also attended by David Beckham).
-He played football from a young age, joining a local club in Walthamstow, Ridgeway Rovers, when he was six in 1999.
-Kane talked about footballing in the family:
+The family lived in Walthamstow before moving to Chingford.
+Kane attended Larkswood Primary Academy until 2004, followed by Chingford Foundation School, which was also attended by David Beckham.
+He played football from a young age, joining the local Walthamstow club Ridgeway Rovers in 1999, when he was six.
+Kane spoke about football in his family:

 I think the sporting genes come from my Mum's side of the family although the topic is a hot debate in the Kane household.
 Dad probably won't like me saying that, but I think my granddad Eric on my Mum's side was quite a good footballer, and played at a decent level.

 Kane also said: "Most of my family were Spurs fans and I grew up 15 minutes from the ground, so I was always going to be a Spurs fan".
-He named former Spurs striker Teddy Sheringham his childhood idol, and saw him as a "great finisher" and a role model in his ability to get in the box and score goals.
+This was despite being an Arsenal fan in his younger years.
+He named former Spurs striker Teddy Sheringham as his childhood idol, describing him as a "great finisher" and a role model for his ability to get into the box and score goals.
 Other childhood sporting influences he cited include David Beckham and Jermain Defoe.
-Kane has also spoken of his admiration for the former Brazil forward Ronaldo, adding that he loved to watch footage of him on YouTube: "He was one of the first ones I looked at and thought, 'Wow.
+Kane has also spoken of his admiration for the former Brazil forward Ronaldo, saying that he loved to watch footage of him on YouTube: "He was one of the first ones I looked at and thought, 'Wow.
 He's a goalscorer, I want to be a goalscorer.'"